dappnode/dnp-manifest/README.md

 TODO

+Note, the DAppNodeDocs are generated with [@adobe/jsonschema2md](https://github.com/adobe/jsonschema2md) from the schema in this repository.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details